-The Bryce Canyon Dining Room with two beautiful fireplaces, features varied menu options.
-Open for breakfast, lunch and dinner, guests order breakfast classics off the menu or indulge the quick, affordable and generous breakfast buffet.
-And in the evening, dinner entrees include steaks, chops, fish and chicken.
+The Bryce Canyon Dining Room with two beautiful fireplaces features varied menu options.
+Open for breakfast, lunch, and dinner, guests order breakfast classics off the menu or indulge in the quick, affordable, and generous breakfast buffet.
+And in the evening, dinner entrees include steaks, chops, fish, and chicken.
 Vegetarian options are also offered.
-Guests can appreciate the selection of local micro brews and international wines.
+Guests can appreciate the selection of local microbrews and international wines.
 Guests on the go can grab a snack at the fast-food snack bar in the Park’s General Store.
 Or, order yummy to-go box lunches 24-hrs. in advance to take along on hiking and day trip outings.
 Several hiking trails begin near the Lodge.
 There are more than 50 miles of hiking trails in the Park.
 Stay a week, stay a night.
 The Lodge at Bryce Canyon is the perfect in-Park spot from which to launch your exploration.